sadkodev/sadkodev/README.md

 <h1 align="center">Hi 👋, I'm Sadkodev</h1>
 <h2>About me</h2>
 <p>
-I am an experienced web programmer specializing in Front-end development, with expertise in creating applications using technologies such as Astro, React, Node.js, and Rust.
-I am passionate about experimenting and continually learning new technologies, applying SOLID principles and design patterns to my projects.
-Additionally, I strive to improve my proficiency in Git and version control platforms.
-My skill set includes TypeScript, React, Astro, Node.js, UX/UI design, and Rust.
+  As a dedicated and adaptable developer, I approach each project with a strong sense of curiosity, collaboration, and commitment to quality.
+I believe in the importance of clear communication, continuous learning, and building solutions that are not only functional but also meaningful to users.
+My passion for technology goes beyond coding—it's about solving real problems, working effectively in teams, and always striving for improvement.

+Currently, I am a Full-Stack Developer with a deep understanding of software development from end to end.
+My background in front-end development gives me a solid foundation in creating seamless and engaging user experiences, while my expanding expertise in back-end technologies allows me to design robust, scalable, and efficient systems.
+I am proficient in TypeScript, React, Node.js, Rust, and Astro, and I'm always eager to explore emerging technologies that can drive innovation.

+I take pride in writing clean, maintainable code, and I apply SOLID principles and design patterns to ensure my solutions are both scalable and reliable.
+My commitment to best practices also extends to version control, where I continuously refine my skills in Git and collaborative platforms.

+Whether working independently or within a team, I bring a balance of technical expertise and interpersonal skills that helps foster productive, solution-driven environments.
 </p>
 <h2>Skills</h4>
 <p class="languages">